 Bridging from GLP-1 to TTC

-The two months between stopping semaglutide and starting to try to conceive (or the four to five weeks for tirzepatide) is not a clinical no-man's-land.
+The washout window between stopping the medication and starting to try to conceive is not a clinical no-man's-land.
 It is a window where your clinician will plan a bridge to preserve as much of the metabolic and cycle progress you have built as possible.

 The most common bridging tools are metformin and myo-inositol.
 Both have been used in PCOS care for decades, both improve insulin sensitivity through different mechanisms than GLP-1, and both have well-characterized safety profiles in pregnancy and TTC.
 Metformin in particular has a large body of evidence supporting its use through TTC and even into early pregnancy in some clinical contexts (the call is made by the obstetric team based on individual factors).
 Myo-inositol, often paired with D-chiro-inositol, has been used routinely in PCOS pre-conception care.